What is Contemplative Spirituality? A Framework for Spiritual Life

 A Little About Me:

-For the past ten years, I’ve worked to help folks navigating the transitions that come with midlife – including shifts in their identities, spiritualities, and sense of meaning – experience more purpose and aliveness, feel at home in their bodies, and connect deeper within their communities.
+For the past ten years, I’ve worked to support folks in navigating transitions in their identities, spiritualities, and sense of meaning.

 My approach is influenced by my time at the Living School for Action and Contemplation, where I sat at the feet of modern mystics Richard Rohr, Cynthia Bourgeault, Barbara Holmes, Brian McLaren, and James Finley, my ongoing training in integrated parts work and somatic awareness, and my daily practice of walking, questioning, and holding space with others.